Complaints Abound for New Student Loan Ombudsman

 The best way to approach that is like any other debt.
 You have to attack it before it attacks you.
 Avoiding that fate requires one thing – a plan.
 Come up with a budget and stick to it.

 If it were as simple as it sounds, bankruptcy courts would go out of business.
-Fortunately, there are many nonprofit credit counseling organizations that offer hope to the drowning masses.
+Fortunately, there are many nonprofit organizations that offer credit counseling in hopes of providing relief.

 Certified counselors put you on a budget you can live with so you can afford to make payments on your student loans.
 If you also are burdened with credit card debt, they may be able to make you part of a debt management program.